Introduction

 However, the Roku Ultra and Ultra LT Players still transmit Wi-Fi from a second transmitter, which provides a feature known as Device Connect.
 Device Connect allows you to stream directly to the Roku Player from your smart phone and to control the player from your smart phone as a second remote.
 This is also involved, I believe, in “Screen Mirroring”.

-If you already own a Roku Ultra Player (or have a previous Roku model such as the Roku 3) and are using the Voice Remote that came in the box, you can, as I said, shut off Screen Mirroring but not Device Connect.
+If you already own a Roku Ultra Player (or have a previous Roku model such as the Roku 3) and are using the Voice Remote that came in the box, clients have been able to shut off Screen Mirroring but not Device Connect.

 First read through the following instructions in their entirety before you purchase anything in order to understand what you need to do.